ajithemmanuel/M-y-Intro/README.md

 # M-y-Intro
-This is just a start of my intro.
+This is a start of my intro.